danilotc/devdojoen-java/README.md

 1. [x] Java One For All 55 - Object Orientation - Access Modifier private, get and set pt 02
 1. [x] Java One For All 56 - Object Orientation - Access Modifier private, get and set pt 03
 1. [x] Java One For All 57 - Object Orientation - Overloading methods
+1. [x] Java One For All 58 - Object Orientation - Constructors pt 01

 ---